jnko/SimpleDatabaseBackup/README.md

 SimpleDatabseBackup is a KeePass plugin which was created for simpleness.
 There is no setup, no GUI and no configuration.
 Just install and go.
 That's all.

 # What is this plugin for?
-It will create a backup for every opened KeePass database (.kdbx) every time a database with changes is saved.
+It will create a backup for every opened KeePass database (.kdbx) every time a database with changes is being saved.
 The backups will be placed in the databases source folder, with a maximum of 5 backups.
-The backups will be rotated.
-A logfile keeps track of the backups.
+The backups will be rotated, newest in, oldest out.
 SimpleDatabaseBackup is fully cross-platform compatible.

 # Download